Author – Aditya Gupta

 India is slowly becoming a country where people are turning health conscious.
 We are taking a lot of trouble to take care of ourselves.
 But how can we just watch our food and not what’s holding it?
 Usage of plastic cutlery and tableware has reached epic proportions, seriously harming the environment.
 Plastic usage in India has been growing at a massive rate of 10.5% CAGR over the last decade.
 Plastic items take roughly 500 years to decompose and till then, they languish in landfills, choke our drainage systems and finally seep into the ocean and kill wildlife.

-Sugarcane Bagasse Products
+Sugarcane Bagasse Bowls

+Sugarcane bagasse products are the ones that have penetrated the Indian biodegradable tableware market the most and have much wider acceptance.
 Ecoware and Pappco are the pioneers in manufacturing these products at a large scale through multiple manufacturing units across the country.
 Bagasse bowls are made from of sugarcane biomass extracts and are heated at high temperatures to be given the desired shape.
 The actual products of sugarcane like powdered sugar, juice and rum are not affected as well because it’s only the waste that is taken into production.
 They decompose easily within 90 days as opposed to plastic that can take ~500 years.

-Areca Leaf Cutlery
+Areca Leaf Tableware

 Areca leaf plates are light-weight, elegant, easy to use and throw, which is suitable for all kinds of food and served at all kinds of temperatures.
-These plates looks quite elegant and fancy on the outside and are pretty light on the purse.
+These plates look quite elegant and fancy on the outside and are pretty light on the purse.
 They are a good alternative to food caterers and party-throwers who are concerned about customer convenience and saving the environment at the same time.
-Eco Palm Leaf Plates, Verterra Dinnerware, The Magnus, Ecovision are some of leading manufacturers in this segment.
+Eco Palm Leaf Plates, Verterra Dinnerware, The Magnus, Ecovision are some of the leading manufacturers in this segment.
 Areca leaf plates cost in the range of INR4-10.

 Narayana Peesapati and his wonderful venture Bakeys has been a game changer in the biodegradable cutlery market.
-The entire concept of eating the edible cutlery after the meal is an innovative thinking, which has simply got rid of the worry of decomposing the product after use.
-Bakeys’ edible cutlery is made from different kinds of flours that are highly nutritious and do not cause harm to our body unlike the cheap plastic cutlery.
+The entire concept of eating the edible cutlery after the meal is innovative thinking, which has simply got rid of the worry of decomposing the product after use.
+Bakeys’ edible cutlery is made from different kinds of flours that are highly nutritious and do not cause harm to our body, unlike the cheap plastic cutlery.

 Rice Husk Tableware

 Rice husk is a surprisingly strong material that can withstand significant wear and tear and has a long life.
-Rice husk tableware is one of the most durable forms of biodegradable cutlery that can withstand temperatures of more than 100oC without getting damaged.
+Rice husk is one of the most durable forms of biodegradable tableware that can withstand temperatures of more than 100oC without getting damaged.
 This reusable tableware has a smooth glossy covering that is 100% natural and derived from the wax present in rice husks.

 The entire manufacturing process results in a pure natural extract that is free of toxins and harmful by-products as well.
 However, rice husk cutlery are pretty expensive and are not economically viable for an average Indian household.
 They are currently being sold online on various websites such as Ecosave and cost in the range of INR600-800 per plate.
-These are strong, smooth, compact and reusable and could be a good substitute for daily usage storage like tiffin boxes etc.
+These are strong, smooth, compact and reusable and could be a good substitute for daily usage storage like tiffin boxes, etc.

-Biodegradable products made out of Bamboo were traditionally used in rural areas in India, but now they have arrived in the urban market.
+Biodegradable cutlery and tableware products made out of Bamboo were traditionally used in rural areas in India, but now they have arrived in the urban market.
 Pappco is the first Indian firm that looked into bamboo to create a new range of biodegradable bamboo cutlery that are much more robust and classier than plastics and decompose way faster than plastics (take ~6-12 months to biodegrade).

-Comparison table for various Biodegradable Cutlery
+Comparison table for various Biodegradable Cutlery & Tableware

-|Disposal||Easy but harmful||Reusable, easy disposal||Edible, easy disposal||Easy||Reusable, easy disposal|
+|Disposal||Easy but harmful||Easy||Easy||Reusable, easy disposal||Edible, easy disposal||Reusable, easy disposal|

-|Availability||Online and retail||Primarily Online||Online and retail||Online and retail||Primarily Online||Primarily Online||Primarily Online|
+|Availability||Online and retail||Online and retail||Online and retail||Primarily Online||Primarily Online||Primarily Online|

 So the next time you decide to pack your food or throw a party, maybe you should give the new set of biodegradable products a shot!